 I have co-edited two of the leading development text books.
 I teach on the undergraduate and Master’s programme and supervise PhD postgraduate and post-doctoral researchers.

-I did my Masters at University of Liverpool and a DPhil at Oxford University on completion in 1992, I was appointed as a Research Fellow for three years at the Institute of Development Studies, University of Sussex and in 1996 moved to a Lectureship to the Geography Department at Royal Holloway.
+I did my DPhil at Oxford University on completion in 1992, I was appointed as a Research Fellow for three years at the Institute of Development Studies, University of Sussex and in 1996 moved to a Lectureship to the Geography Department at Royal Holloway.

 Research output: Contribution to journal › Article